TarekRaafat/skalex/docs/installation.md

 ---

-To use the `skalex` library, you need to have Node.js installed on your machine.
+To use the `Skalex` library, you need to have Node.js installed on your machine.
 Then, follow these steps:

 1. Create a new directory for your project.
 2. Open a terminal and navigate to the project directory.